ReVanced/revanced-api/README.md

 ### 📦 Pre-built executable

+A Java Runtime Environment (JRE) must be installed.

 1. [Download](https://github.com/ReVanced/revanced-api/releases/latest) ReVanced API to a folder
 2. In the same folder, create an `.env` file using [.env.example](.env.example) as a template
 3. In the same folder, create a `configuration.toml` file